AdmitHub/heroku-auto-ssl/README.md

 # Challenge Post protocol
 (Abbreviated as: "CPP")
-The Challenge Post protocol is used to dynamically post a Lets Encrypt `http-01` challenges to Heroku application servers.
+The Challenge Post protocol is used to dynamically post any Lets Encrypt `http-01` challenges to Heroku application servers.

 ## Security